 Note that all advice is for qualified repair people and are at your own risk.
 See cautions!

 7) Q: I have never repaired anything before, but I am handy.
 Can I repair my own pinball machine?

-A: That is impossible for me to answer.
+A: That is impossible for us to answer.
 First, be certain to read the caution section at the beginning of the home page.
 Pinball machines contain high voltages that can kill.
-I recommend that repair be attempted only by qualify personnel.
+We recommend that repair be attempted only by qualify personnel.
 Are you qualified?
-I am not responsible for any person injury that may occur.
+We are not responsible for any person injury that may occur.
 If you decide to attempt your own repair, it is at your own risk.
 If you are not qualified, do not attempt repair.